gggriffin02/projects/README.md

 ### PlatedApp
 - **Description:** A recipe and meal planning app with a Tinder-like UI.
 Developed this app as part of CS147: Design Thinking for User Experience.
 For more information on our needfinding and design process, visit the our [website](https://hci.stanford.edu/courses/cs147/2024/au/projects/Design-for-Healthy-Behaviors/Plated/).

-- **Key Features:** Virtual pantry, recipe suggestions, Supabase backend.
+- **Key Features:** Virtual pantry, gemini-powered AI su chef, recipe suggestions, Supabase backend.
 - [View Project](PlatedApp/README.md)

 ### TossApp